MESH-Research/commons-playbooks/README.md

 ## Vagrant

-Ansible provisioning is included in [Vagrant][vagrant], and I have included sample Vagrantfiles for deploying locally or to Amazon EC2.
+Ansible provisioning is included in [Vagrant][vagrant], and I have included a `Vagrantfile` for deploying locally or to Amazon EC2.
 The latter requires the [vagrant-aws][vagrant-aws] plugin:

 ```sh
 vagrant plugin install vagrant-aws
 ```

-Copy `Vagrantfile.aws` to a sibling directory and rename it `Vagrantfile`.
-Then, you can stand up a development server on AWS simply by typing:
+This allows you to stand up a development server on AWS simply by typing:

 ```sh
 vagrant up think-up-a-hostname --provider=aws
 ```

-For local deployment, copy `Vagrantfile.local`  to a sibling directory and rename it `Vagrantfile`.
+For [VirtualBox][virtualbox] deployment, omit the `--provider` switch.
 You will need to add an entry to your local `/etc/hosts` file to resolve the hostname.

 ## Configuration